mrquantumoff/quadrant_lite/README.md

 ## This app does not feature

 - CurseForge/Modrinth downloads
-- The optiona data collection, that exists in the normal Minecraft Modpack Manager
+- The optional data collection, that exists in the normal Minecraft Modpack Manager
 - Importing/Exporting modpacks
 - News related to MC Modpack Manager when you start the app
 - Multiple locales